apache/openwhisk/docs/cli.md

 # OpenWhisk CLI

-OpenWhisk offers a powerfull command line interface that allows complete management of all aspects of the system.
+OpenWhisk offers a powerful command line interface that allows complete management of all aspects of the system.

 ## Setting up the OpenWhisk CLI